jamesjcai/scGEAToolbox/docs/case_studies.rst

   SCNN1D	0	1	0	0	0	0	0	0	0
   ACAP3	1	3	1	0	1	0	0	1	0

 Then you can use function `sc_readtsvfile` to import the data.
+Here is an example:

 .. code-block:: matlab

   cdgea;
   [X,genelist]=sc_readtsvfile('example_data\GSM3204304_P_P_Expr.csv');